cocos/cocos-docs/en/physics/physics-engine.md

 The performance of **Bullet** and **PhysX** physics is compared for various trivia platforms and native platforms.

-- On both native and ByteDance mini game platforms, the most plus performance is obtained using **PhysX** physics.
+- On both native and ByteDance mini game platforms, the best performance is obtained using **PhysX** physics.
 - On all types of other mini game platforms, the best performance is obtained with **Bullet** physics.

 ## Differences in the effect of the physics engine